Jason Aldean: Personal life

 Aldean married Jessica Ann Ussery on August 4, 2001.
 Together, the couple have a daughter born in 2003, and another born in 2007.
 On September 30, 2012, Aldean admitted to having "acted inappropriately at a bar" with former American Idol contestant Brittany Kerr, responding to reports linking her and Aldean.
 In a statement, Kerr said she had suffered "a lapse in judgment" and "would like to sincerely apologize to everyone that has been affected by this."
 Aldean filed for divorce on April 26, 2013, citing irreconcilable differences and listing the filing date as the formal separation date.

 Aldean and Kerr began dating and made their first public appearance as a couple at the 2014 CMT Awards.
 They announced their engagement in September 2014 and were married on March 21, 2015.
 Their son Memphis was born on December 1, 2017.
 Their daughter Navy was born in early 2019.
 In August 2022, Brittany Aldean posted an Instagram video in which she stated, "I'd really like to thank my parents for not changing my gender when I went through my tomboy phase.
-I love this girly life", followed by a longer post in which she stated an opposition to sex changes for minors.
+I love this girly life", followed by a longer post in which she stated an opposition to trans existence.
 In response, Aldean's public relations firm The GreenRoom dropped him after 17 years as a client on September 1.

 Jason Aldean's Kitchen + Rooftop Bar in Gatlinburg, Tennessee in 2023.

 Aldean owns part of a hunting company, Buck Commander, in partnership with former Major League Baseball (MLB) players Adam LaRoche, Ryan Langerhans, and Tom Martin; Willie Robertson of Duck Dynasty; and fellow country singers Luke Bryan and Tyler Farr.
 He also owns Jason Aldean's Kitchen + Rooftop Bar, which opened in Nashville in 2018.
-A second location in Gatlinburg opened in 2023, along with a third location in Pittsburgh opened in March 2024, and a fourth location in Las Vegas opened in December 2024.
+A second location in Gatlinburg opened in 2023, a third location in Pittsburgh opened in March 2024, and a fourth location in Las Vegas opened in December 2024.

 He also is a co-owner of the E3 Chophouse in Nashville with Luke Bryan and Adam LaRoche.
+The restaurant opened in 2013 before closing in February 2026.
+In June 2026, a lawsuit was filed against Aldean, Bryan and LaRoche individually, alleging unpaid rent and breach of contract, following a $1.4 million judgment against the restaurant's parent company.

 In 2015, Forbes estimated Aldean's annual income at $43.5 million.
 Aldean was the seventh highest-earning country musician making about $32.5 million in 2017.
 In 2017, Aldean was on Forbes' Celebrity 100 list, being ranked at 98.
 Aldean became the sixth artist to receive the ACM Dick Clark Artist of the Decade Award in 2019.
 The award is given to artists who were consistently on top of the charts over the span of the decade.